IBM/aspera-cli/README.erb.md

 for k in $(aslmcli ats access_key list --field=id --format=csv);do aslmcli ats access_key id $k delete;done
 ```

+## Preview

-## Preview: Generation of previews for Aspera Files
+The preview plugin provides generation of previews for Aspera Files.

 The tool requires the following external tools: